 Not all surgical options are recommended for all patients.
 Talk with your doctor about the best approach to treat you.

 If there is evidence or risk of spread of cancer to the lymph nodes in the neck, the surgeon may also perform a neck dissection.
 This is surgery to remove the lymph nodes in the neck.
 Neck dissection is also called lymphadenectomy.

 In general, complications of thyroid surgery may include damage to the nearby parathyroid glands, which help regulate blood calcium levels; excessive bleeding; or wound infections.
 If the nerves to the larynx are damaged during surgery, this may cause temporary or permanent hoarseness or a “breathy” voice.

 Without the thyroid gland, the body stops producing thyroid hormone, which is essential to the body’s function.
 Hormone replacement (see below), usually given by a daily pill, is the best solution.
-The patient may also have to take vitamin D and calcium supplements if the parathyroid gland function is impaired after surgery.
+The patient may also have to take vitamin D and calcium supplements if the parathyroid gland's function is reduced after surgery.

-If a tumor cannot be removed using surgery, it is called unresectable.
+If a tumor cannot be removed using surgery, it is called unresectable or inoperable.
 The doctor will then recommend other treatment options.